LLL4040/SE422/Homework2/Mesos.md

 #### Framework complexity
 * Using resource offers may make framework scheduling more complex.
 ## 四、How's the effection of Mesos
+### Macrobenchmark&Macrobenchmark Results
+#### Macrobenchmark
+* To evaluate the primary goal of Mesos, which is enabling diverse frameworks to efficiently share a cluster, we ran a macrobenchmark consisting of a mix of four workloads:
+1. AHadoopinstancerunningamixofsmallandlarge
+jobs based on the workload at Facebook.
+2. AHadoopinstancerunningasetoflargebatchjobs.
+3. Spark running a series of machine learning jobs.
+4. Torque running a series of MPI jobs.
+* We begin by describing the four workloads in more detail, and then present our results.
+#### Macrobenchmark Workloads
+* Facebook Hadoop Mix
+* Large Hadoop Mix
+* Spark
+* Torque / MPI
+#### Macrobenchmark Results
 ### Overhead
 * The MPI job took on average 50.9s without Mesos and 51.8s with Mesos, while the Hadoop job took 160s without Mesos and 166s with Mesos.
 In both cases, the overhead of using Mesos was less than 4%.
 ### Data Locality through Delay Scheduling